-3.21 Repair and maintenance employees working aboard vessels, dry docks and piers must have a valid 10 hour OSHA Maritime Shipyard Employment Course #7615 or NAVSEAapproved equivalent completion card within 60 days of employment and must maintain the qualification.
+3.21 Repair and maintenance employees working aboard vessels, dry docks and piers must have a valid 10 hour OSHA Maritime Shipyard Employment Course or NAVSEA-approved equivalent completion card within 60 days of employment.

-3.21.1 Submit one legible copy, in hard copy or approved transferrable media, of a report listing the OSHA outreach training program report as documentation of completing Course number 7615 until completion cards are received to the SUPERVISOR upon request.
+3.21.1 Submit one legible copy, in hard copy or approved transferrable media, of a report listing employees who have completed training required by 3.21 to the SUPERVISOR upon request.